Onboard Mission Replanning for Adaptive Cooperative Multi-Robot Systems: Results

 where $mt_{benchmark}$ can refer to either mission time from the optimal benchmark ($mt_{Opt-P}$) or the near-optimal benchmark ($mt_{NOpt-LKH3}$) as desired.
 Here, $\hat{mt}_{benchmark}=0$ indicates our model produces a solution with the same mission time as the chosen benchmark (the optimal solution or a near-optimal solution from the LKH3 solver); and $\hat{mt}_{benchmark}=1$ indicates our model's solution has the same mission time as an average randomly generated mission plan.
-Fig.~\ref{fig:scaling}b shows that 89.3\% of GATR solutions achieve $\hat{mt}_{Opt-P}<0.1$ (normalised mission times within 10\% of optimal), indicating consistently high performance despite the increased problem complexity over mTSP, and 12\% solutions actually outperform our LKH3 heuristic benchmark (evidenced by the dashed line to the left of 0.00 in Fig.~\ref{fig:scaling}b).
+As expected, optimality of the solution decreases as the problem complexity increases from mTSP (pink line in Fig.~\ref{fig:scaling}b) to the full CMRP (dark blue line).
+However, Fig.~\ref{fig:scaling}b shows that 89.3\% of GATR solutions still achieve $\hat{mt}_{Opt-P}<0.1$ (normalized mission times within 10\% of optimal), indicating consistently high performance despite the increased problem complexity over mTSP, and 12\% solutions actually outperform our LKH3 heuristic benchmark (evidenced by the dashed line to the left of 0.00 in Fig.~\ref{fig:scaling}b).
 We also evaluate how performance scales with both problem complexity (Fig.~\ref{fig:scaling}b-c) and size (Fig.~\ref{fig:scaling}c).
 Of the two major modifications to mTSP (pink lines in Fig.~\ref{fig:scaling}b-c), the introduction of multiple start locations (orange lines) causes a larger negative impact on performance than incorporating variable task times (green lines).
 We suggest this is because the addition of new start location nodes causes a large increase in the number of possible solutions (as per equation \ref{eq:scaling}), whereas varying task time only affects solution cost, not the number of solutions.
-In terms of scaling with problem size, we see an expected decrease in performance as the number of sub-tasks increases (Fig.~\ref{fig:scaling}c), but we note this trend is not strong - indeed it is only clearly visible if we analyse the proportion of highest-tier solutions \(\hat{mt}_{Opt-P} <0.01\) as in (Fig.~\ref{fig:scaling}c).
+In terms of scaling with problem size, we run additional experiments with varying number of sub-tasks, taking the test set from 300 to 4,500 runs per method.
+We see an expected decrease in performance as the number of sub-tasks increases (Fig.~\ref{fig:scaling}c), but we note this trend is not strong - indeed it is only clearly visible if we analyse the proportion of highest-tier solutions (\(\hat{mt}_{Opt-P} <0.01\) in Fig.~\ref{fig:scaling}c).